blankly-finance/blankly-docs/content/en/metrics/metrics.md

 ## Building Your Own Metrics

 It's pretty easy to build your own metrics to integrate with our backtesting framework.
-We will pass you all data related to the backtest in a `pd.DataFrame`.
-Thus, create your metric as shown below:
+We pass you all data related to the backtest in a `pd.DataFrame`.
+Then, create your metric as shown below:

 <code-block label="Python">